cjdbarlow/Part-One/volumes_and_capacities.md

 ###Measurement of Closing Capacity
-Closing capacity is measured using Fowlers Method, and is covered under [Dead Space](dead_space.md).
+Closing capacity is measured using Fowler's Method, and is covered under [Dead Space](dead_space.md).

 ---
 ##References